peterdanis/ct/README.md

 # CT

 Hello visitor :wave: !
 This repo was created as assignment homework for a engineering role I applied for and reflects my thoughts at that time on a given use-case.
-Repo was generated using NX monorepo tool

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->